 The result?
 With the sound, “we’ve put the idea in your mind, the expectation that it’s going to be very hot,” he explains.
 “And then when you put it to your lips and it’s suddenly cold, you’ll be shocked, but you probably won’t know quite why you should be shocked.”

 (Answer: the first pour was cold, the second was hot.)

 So far, we’ve focused on the sound that food makes, either in your mouth or in the glass.
 But Spence’s recent research has focused on something much more abstract and mysterious: an implicit association between particular kinds of sound and tastes.

 The idea that different scents, tastes, and flavors might correspond to different musical notes has a long, if speculative, history: in nineteenth-century London, perfumer Septimus Piesse created a scent scale in which middle C was matched with rose, while an octave lower was geranium.
-In the following People perceived the toffee as 10% more bitter while listening to low-pitched notes. decades, novelists picked up on the idea and invented fictional liqueur flavor keyboards (Joris-Karl Huysman’s Against Nature), a “pianocktail” machine (Boris Vian’s L’Ecume des Jours), and a scent organ (Aldous Huxley’s Brave New World).
+In the following decades, novelists picked up on the idea and invented fictional liqueur flavor keyboards (Joris-Karl Huysman’s Against Nature), a “pianocktail” machine (Boris Vian’s L’Ecume des Jours), and a scent organ (Aldous Huxley’s Brave New World).